forsbergapp/app_portfolio/apps/common/src/functions/documentation/templateOpenApi.md

-# REST API
+# OpenApi

-- ISO20022
+OpenApi is used as both documentation and for management of configuration of App Portfolio and uses JSON syntax.
+The documentation follows single source of truth pattern and is integrated with JSDoc where all comments are saved using @description tag for summary and @returns tag for responses in the rows and properties keys and these JSDoc tags are displayed with green text.

+## Security

-- OWASP guidelines for security
+OpenApi follows OWASP guidelines for security and uses IAM pattern that includes

+- encrypting transport for all requests
+- role based REST API
-- IAM pattern to authenticate resources
+- IAM pattern to authenticate REST API resources

-- OpenAPI pattern using JSON syntax
+## ISO20022

+ISO2022 REST API pattern is implemented.
+See ISO20022 specification how pagination, list response, error response, field limits, single or multi resource work.
+Objects in ORM use PascalCase naming standard.
+In REST API they use lowercase naming standard to follow ISO20022.
+Record limit is controlled by server using document ConfigServer, SERVICE_APP and APP_LIMIT_RECORD parameter.
+Pagination can be used in any path that can return one or many records.
+Records are returned in rows key.

-## REST API URI implementation
+## OpenApi REST API URI implementation

 [protocol]://[domain]/[Backend For Frontend (BFF)]/[role authorization]/version/[resource collection/service]/[resource]/[optional resource id]?[URI query]